fannynabis/chameleon-documentation-en/artikel.md

 ~~Varianten eines Artikels, wie z.B. verschiedene Größen und/oder Farben bei Bekleidung, können mithilfe des Variantengenerators erzeugt werden, sh.
 Kap. **4.8 Artikelvarianten**.~~

 You can create several variations of an article, for example sizes and / or colors of clothes, via the variant generator.
-See chapter **4.8  Variation of Articles**.
+See chapter **4.8  Variations of Articles**.

 <br>